wikimedia/eventlogging/README.md

 Reads messages from one or more inputs and publish a muxed output stream containing all messages from all inputs.

-## eventlogging-service

-HTTP service that intakes JSON events via an HTTP POST, parses, validates, and produces them to configured outputs.

 # Consumer Handler Plugins
 `eventlogging-consumer` will attempt to load custom user created reader and writer handler plugins from the `EVENTLOGGING_PLUGIN_DIR` environment variable.
 It will automatically import *.py files in this directory.
 This allows `eventlogging-consumer` to work with custom scheme URI handlers for reading or writing events.
 You can use this to read or write to/from a to a new queue or database, or use it to do special filtering or transformation on events before